October 1-2, 2014, INRA, Versailles, France

 The workshop will focus on a limited set of wheat data types: SNPs, genomic annotations, phenotypes, genetic maps, physical maps, and germplasm.

-Objectives of the workshop: The main objective of the workshop is to provide guidance to the Wheat Data Interoperability Working Group on which priorities should be given to data types with non standardized data formats, what existing use cases can be used for showcasing the gain of interoperability that linked data can bring, discuss and adjust the draft of the cookbook, and prepare a "White Paper" to publicize and communicate the recommended guidelines.
+Objectives of the workshop: The main objective of the workshop is to provide guidance to the Wheat Data Interoperability Working Group on which priorities should be given to data types with non standardized data formats (according to the 2014 Survey - see below), what existing use cases can be used for showcasing the gain of interoperability that linked data can bring, discuss and adjust the draft of the cookbook, and prepare a "White Paper" to publicize and communicate the recommended guidelines.

-You can find more information at the website of the Workshop.
+You may find more information at the website of the Workshop.